 Five Reasons for Schools to do 'Puffs'

-by Steven Taliaferro, Guest Editorial
+Steven Taliaferro, Guest Editorial

 Everyone knows a certain English author who penned a seven-volume book series about a certain boy wizard and his adventures conquering evil with his magical friends in a certain school of witchcraft and wizardry.

-But I am willing to bet galleons to chocolate frogs; only a select few know about another author from Texas who penned a parody play about the lesser-known classmates of said boy wizard that made it to Off-Broadway and has managed to become one of the most popular modern plays in the USA and internationally.
+But I am willing to bet galleons to chocolate frogs; only a select few know about another author from Texas who penned a parody play about the lesser-known classmates of said boy wizard that made it to Off-Broadway and has managed to become one of the most popular modern plays in the United States and internationally.

-Puffs, Or: Seven Increasingly Eventful Years at a Certain School of Magic and Magic is a comedic retelling of the Harry Potter saga by playwright, Matt Cox.
+Puffs, Or: Seven Increasingly Eventful Years at a Certain School of Magic and Magic is a comedic retelling of the Harry Potter saga by playwright Matt Cox.
 In it, the Potter years are reviewed by the overlooked students known as the “Puffs.”
 With loyalty, friendship, and willingness to try, the ragtag bunch manages to see through seven years of puberty, anxiety, school exams, soul-sucking security guards, a basilisk, dragons, a house elf named Bippy, a smack-talking gym coach named Zach Smith, and other challenges of being teenage wizards.

 During its three-year Off-Broadway run, the licensing rights became available, and the play has gone on to become a popular choice for both school and youth theater programs.

-As a fan and a Puff myself, it warms my Puff-y heart to see it being put on by so many schools and youth programs.
+As a fan and a Puff myself, it warms my Puffy heart to see it being put on by so many schools and youth programs.
 Puffs is a perfect play for school-aged performers.
-Playwright Matt Cox, even agrees.
+Playwright Matt Cox even agrees.
 In an email interview, Cox said, “It is genuinely surreal.
 And so so fun.
 I carry a lot of pride knowing I played a part in increasing the number of teenagers running around dressed as wizards all over the country.”

 But what makes Puffs a perfect play for theater kids?
-I took to the cyber-streets and interviewed a few drama teachers, students, youth drama program directors, and Matt Cox himself, to help contribute a few quotes on why they also share my view on this modern classic.
+I took to the cyber-streets and interviewed a few drama teachers, students, youth drama program directors, and Matt Cox himself to help contribute a few quotes on why they also share my view on this modern classic.

 The Cast Size Is Plenty and Flexible